Contact:

 Rock excavation and tunnel construction

-Rock and concrete splitters as well as rock wedge splitter enable controlled fragmentation.
+Rock and concrete splitters as well as rock wedge splitters enable controlled fragmentation.
 The container parking area requires robust access routes, adapted to slopes and limited visibility.
 Slip-resistant surfaces and adequate drainage are essential.
+In confined headings, one-way traffic concepts and spotter-assisted maneuvering increase safety.

 Natural stone extraction